zmsp/zmsp.github.io/_posts/2019-02-02-govt-shutdown.md

 *   Oceanic and Atmospheric data – Data needed for various weather calculations
 *   Data.gov - one biggest source of public data.
 A subset of linked data was not available during the shutdown.

-Personally, I was involved in a project in Oceanic and Atmospheric data for making predictions and produce different analytics based on past weather and climate data.
+I am aware of a project dealing with Oceanic and Atmospheric data project team.
+The team uses a variety of data sources to study, making predictions and produce different analytics based on past weather and climate data.
 This means our product is essentially useless since we can't get up-to-date data.
 The world is transforming into data-driven decision making which would be rendered useless while authoritative data sources go down.

 Furthermore, data collections stop.
 Due to a government shutdown, data can't be collected when the linked specific government offices are closed.
 Which causes an information gap,